Syrians mark revolution anniversary with roses, songs and tight security

 HTS’s leader and interim Syrian President Ahmed al-Sharaa is now leading the country with the difficult task of organising elections in five years while tackling sectarian violence, Israeli bombing and land grabs, and an economic crisis.

-As people were celebrating on Saturday, an explosion in the coastal city of Latakia killed at least three people and injured 12, the state news agency SANA reported.
+As people were celebrating on Saturday, an explosion in the coastal city of Latakia killed at least five people and injured 12, the state news agency SANA reported.
 The Syrian Observatory for Human Rights monitoring group later said the blast was an accident resulting from a resident’s attempt to dismantle unexploded ordnance in a building.

 Latakia and Tartous governorates recently saw the heaviest fighting since the fall of al-Assad.
 The Syrian government said it ended an operation in those coastal areas after four days of fighting between security forces and pro-al-Assad fighters.
 Hundreds of people were killed.